e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 In conclusion, we see that there are two potential paths forward that Switzerland can follow to offer a national e-ID.
 Both have their unique advantages and disadvantages.
 In a simplified manner, they can be summed up in the following way:

 _Scenario A_: Commonly known cryptography is used.
 Technical interoperability with the EU should be achievable in a straightforward manner.
 A broad community, existing libraries and approved cryptography should simplify development.
 Regarding privacy, holders have full control over what content of a credential (selective disclosure) they share with which actor.
-Given that the credentials used have a constant footprint and the system for revocation does not offer full privacy preservation, holders can be tracked in an easier manner after presenting a credential to a verifier.
+Given that the credentials used have a constant fingerprint and the system for revocation does not offer full privacy preservation, holders can be tracked in an easier manner after presenting a credential to a verifier.
 Relying heavily on the EU ARF, especially since it is not a final version, might not offer the stability desired.

 _Scenario B_: The cryptography used is less common and less extensively researched.
 Technical interoperability in the EU could prove more challenging.
 Nonetheless, it could still be achievable by converting the system or additionally issuing an eIDAS 2.0-conforming credential at a later stage.
 Given the higher aspiration for privacy preservation, implementations (e.g. revocation service) have the potential to become more complex.
 More effort might have to be invested in creating libraries and security attestation.
 Regarding privacy, holders have full control over what content of a credential (selective disclosure) they share with which actor.
-Given that more sophisticated cryptography is used and credentials have a dynamic footprint during each presentation, it should be harder to track a holder's actions after verification.
+Given that more sophisticated cryptography is used and credentials have a dynamic fingerprint during each presentation, it should be harder to track a holder's actions after verification.
 If implementation fails, a fallback to _Scenario A_ is viable.

 In order to provide a product which fulfils user expectations (privacy and interoperability), there is a high probability that in its final state the e-ID and the underlying infrastructure will have to cover both of the presented scenarios.